rushil-ambati/estimating-pi/Estimating_Pi.md

 In order to investigate the convergence of each of these algorithms, I plotted `n` against `% error from pi`.

+For the Riemann Sum, I used the Midpoint Sum because from the plot above, that had the fastest convergence, and this is a comparison of performance.

 Below are those plots at three different ranges of `n`, to better analyse what convergence is like in the short, medium and long term.

 #### `n: 1 -> 32`